event-modeling/eventmodeling.org/content/resources.md

 These are the upcoming workshops around the globe that are about or include Event Modeling:

-1. [CQRS/ES and Event Modeling - Seattle, WA - August 19-21] (https://adaptechgroup.com/workshop-seattle/#eventmodeling-site)
+1. [CQRS/ES and Event Modeling - New York, NY - December 4-6, 2019] link coming soon
-2. [CQRS/ES and Event Modeling - Montreal, QC - August 26-28] (https://adaptechgroup.com/workshop-montreal/#eventmodeling-site)
-3. CQRS/ES and Event Modeling - Den Haag, NL - September 4-6 (link coming soon)
-4. Advanced CQRS-ES with Event Modeling - Boston, MA - December 11-13 (link coming soon)

 ## Realtime Board Template